This disease presents as an inflammation of the skin, which can take different forms and have other causes.

-- A steroid should not be used as a moisturizer.
+- The asteroid should not be used as a moisturizer.

 - After applying the steroid, follow with a moisturizer on top.

-- The use of large amounts of steroids for long periods of time should be avoided.
+- The use of large amounts of steroids for extended periods should be avoided.

-- Certain areas or skin types (face, genitals, raw or thin skin, and areas that rub against each other, such as under the breasts, or between the buttocks or thighs) absorb more drugs and care should be taken when applying steroids to these areas.
+- Certain areas of skin types (face, genitals, raw or thin skin, and sizes that rub against each other, such as under the breasts or between the buttocks or thighs) absorb more drugs, and care should be taken when applying steroids to these areas.

 - Applying a bandage to the area of skin that you are treating with the steroid will increase the potency and absorption of the drug into the skin.